ednam34/GoPdf/README.md

 - Images to pdf
 - Remove Pages
 - Move pages
+- View all pages and move them with the mouse

 ## TODO

-- View all pages and move them with the mouse
+Clean the code and the architecture